Masks, movies and solo deck walks: life aboard a hantavirus-hit cruise ship

 For the nearly 150 passengers aboard the MV Hondius, the coming days are full of uncertainty.

-Following an outbreak of the hantavirus – which causes fatigue, fever, and can even lead to organ failure and death – three passengers have died.
-Another three who are thought to have been infected are to be evacuated in the coming hours.
+Following an outbreak of the hantavirus – which causes fatigue, fever, and can even lead to organ failure and death – three passengers have died and several others have fallen ill.

 In the meantime, many of them have been trying to make the best of the uncertainty, some of them offering a glimpse into their lives through social media posts.